MG Software.

 FeatureSlackDiscord

-MessagingChannels with threads, structured and searchableText channels and forums, less structured but accessible
+MessagingChannels with threads, structured, searchable, and with Canvas for collaborative documentsText channels and forums with threaded discussions, less structured but accessible and unlimited for free

-Voice/videoHuddles for spontaneous calls, Clips for async video (business-oriented)Always-on voice channels, screen sharing, Go Live streaming (low barrier)
+Voice/videoHuddles for spontaneous calls, Clips for asynchronous video, business screen sharingAlways-on voice channels with low latency, screen sharing, Go Live streaming, and stage channels for presentations

-Integrations2,600+ integrations, Workflow Builder, Slack APIDiscord bots, webhooks, Rich Presence, powerful but more technical
+Integrations2,600+ integrations, Workflow Builder for no-code automations, and extensive Slack APIDiscord bots, webhooks, Rich Presence, and Application Commands; powerful but requires technical knowledge

-CommunitySlack Connect for external partners, business-orientedCommunity servers with roles, stages, and forums (community-first)
+CommunitySlack Connect for secure external communication with clients and partnersCommunity servers with roles, stages, forums, onboarding flows, and Server Discovery (community-first)

 When to choose which?